**UPDATED Program Dates: January 18th-19th; March 8th-9th; May 17th-18th**

 Here’s What The Program Has To Offer

-The Mediation Certificate Program for Managers & Supervisors is an in-person program limited to 14 participants for safety purposes and includes:
+The Mediation Certificate Program for Managers & Supervisors is an in-person program limited to 16 participants and includes:

 - 5 Styles of Conflict Resolution, and When the Style We Use for Mediation is Appropriate